SGG-Modding/Hades2ModWiki/docs/creating-mods/first-mod-guide/1-mod-template.md

 *Please ensure you've read the [Introduction](./0-intro.md) before starting this guide.*

+---

 ## Setting up a local copy

-In this first part of the guide, you'll learn how to clone and set up your own copy of the [Hades II Mod template](https://github.com/SGG-Modding/Hades2ModTemplate).
+In this first part of the guide, you'll learn how to clone and set up your own copy of the [Hades II Mod template](https://github.com/SGG-Modding/Hades2ModTemplate), as well as understand it's contents and basic layout.

 To get started, navigate to the latest release of the [Hades II Mod template](https://github.com/SGG-Modding/Hades2ModTemplate/releases/latest), and download the `hades2-mod-template.zip`.
 Unzip the contents of this folder to where you'll be doing your mod development, open it in your chosen code editor and push the contents to a new GitHub repository.